resvendsen/mapproject/README.md

     The Space Bar may be used to trigger the "current location" point icon as well as to set and unset the "show map" checkbox.

-    The Enter key is available for triggering the "current location" point icon, the search button, the detail screen from the venue list and the venue detail screen close button..
+    The Enter key is available for triggering the "current location" point icon, the search button, the detail screen from the venue list and the venue detail screen close button.

     Up and Down Arrow keys may be used when navigating through the venue list.
 Using the Up Arrow key from the first element wraps to the last element and vice versa with the Down Arrow key.

 # Accessibility

-Google Maps provides no accessibility for location markers.
-As an alternative the Venue Finder Web App provides a listing of venues which are accessible via tab and Up and Down Arrow keys.
+Google Maps provides no accessibility for map location markers.
+As an alternative the Venue Finder Web App provides a listing of venues which are accessible via tab and Up/Down Arrow keys.

-Button presses are accessible by using the Enter key.
+Button presses are accessible by using the the space bar or the Enter key (however, the Enter key is not available for the themes button).
 The Show Map checkbox can be controlled through the space bar.

 # Resources